What is a Digital Nomad Visa?

 10. Portugal

 The Portugal Digital Nomad Visa launched in late 2022.
-This visa allows its holders to live and work in the country’s vibrant cities.
+This visa lets its holders to live and work in the country’s vibrant cities.

 You can choose between two categories: a one-year temporary stay visa or a digital nomad residence permit for those looking to secure residency in the country.